caddyserver/website/src/docs/markdown/v2-upgrade.md

 The [v2 Caddyfile](/docs/caddyfile/concepts) is very similar to what you're already familiar with.
 The main thing you'll need to do is change your directives.

+⚠️ **Do not take this advice at face value!** Especially if your config is more advanced, there are many nuances to consider.
+These tips will get you mostly switched over pretty quickly, but please read the full documentation for each directive so you can understand the implications of the upgrade.
+And of course, always test your configs thoroughly before putting them into production.

 ### Primary changes